dzfinch/plaknit/docs/usage.md

 `plaknit stitch` is also available as `plaknit mosaic` for backward compatibility.
 You can call the module directly with `python -m plaknit.mosaic` if you prefer to pin the interpreter.
-The progress display shows the masking, binary mask prep, distance calculation, and final mosaicking stages when `rich` is installed.
+The progress display stays minimal with three bars: Mask tiles → Binary mask → Mosaic (shown when `rich` is installed).

 ## Required arguments